The November 1986 “Gift of Fire” Speech

-[Presented at a writers’ conference in Southern California]
+[Presented at a writers’ conference at Loyola Marymount University]

 I was fascinated by the title of your conference, “Writing for Your Life.”
 It’s a remarkably ambiguous title, which allows for all sorts of interpretations.
 The first one that came to my mind was by analogy with the expression, “Run for your life.”
 And I tried to imagine the circumstances under which one would say to another, “My God, write for your life!”
 I confess I haven’t yet fully imagined those circumstances, but I am working on it.

 Then there was the possibility of “writing for life,” meaning something like a sentence, being sentenced to writing for life.
 This was especially congenial to me, because I will have to say it right out that I do not like writing.
 It’s worse than that–I hate writing.
 I love the telephone, I think Jane this morning was uninterruptible by telephone–I am so interruptible, that if I am in the middle of a sentence, and the girl from Omaha State calls to sell me something for Christmas, I love her . . .
 I want her to be mine, forever.

 I once gave a lecture at the college where I teach–a public lecture, I try not to do that because I don’t like those people–and I had not spoken in public on the campus for about five years–I had been busy with less important things, I guess–but I chose, as I always do, a title for my lecture long before I had any idea what was going to be in it, and the title was “Five Years of Solitary Confinement.”
 Because in effect I had spent those last five years writing, and writing is, to me, solitary confinement, very very hateful, painful, and lonely.